BenStorm2514/borda-method-eval/README.md

 ---

 ## Compromise
+Compromise Voting failures were evaluated by finding the inital winner.
+Then we checked if a losing candidate could win if enough people "compromised" to vote for that candidate.
+To do this we check if the given losing candidate was more prefered than the winning candidate in each row of the preference profile.
+If so, we would move the losing candiate to the top rank of that row and shift the other non winning candidates down.
+If the winner changed to the losing candidate, then a compromise failure could have occured.
+Repeating this process for all losing candidates.
 (See [CompromiseBordaEval](Python_Scripts/CompromiseBordaEval.ipynb))

 ---

 ## Majority-Condorcet Winner
+For these we simply checked all Borda variants to determine if the person who won by that method was the condorcet or majority winner.
 (See [CondorcetEvalAndBorda](Python_Scripts/CondorcetEvalAndBorda.ipynb))

 ---

 ## Majority-Condorcet Loser
+For these we simply checked all Borda variants to determine if the person who won by that method was the condorcet or majority winner.
 (See [Condorcet-MajorityLoserEval](Python_Scripts/Condorcet-MajorityLoserEval.ipynb))

 ---

 ## Spoiler Effect
+To check for spoiler effect failures, we first found the initial winner.
+Then we ran the election with every combination of candidates including the winner and at least one other candidate to see if the winner would change.
+If the winner changed, then a spoiler effect failure could have occured.
 (See [SpoilerEffectBordaEval](Python_Scripts/SpoilerEffectBordaEval.ipynb))

 ---

 ## Truncation
+To check for truncation failures, we first found the initial winner.
+We would then pick losing candidate, then truncate each ballot if that ballot prefered the loser over the winner.
+The truncation would involve labeling the winning candidate and all candidates ranked below the winner as being skipped.
+If the winner changes to the losing candiate, then a truncation failure could have occured.
+Repeating this process for all losing candidates.
 (See [TruncationBordaEval](Python_Scripts/TruncationBordaEval.ipynb))

 ---